TL;DR

 ProFix is not trying to replace Google Business Profile.
 We are doing something different — adding editorial verification and public-record evidence on top of (or alongside) the Google listing.

-• Permit-pull history as a trust signal.
+- Ohio permit-pull history as a trust signal.
 Building permits prove a contractor actually shows up for inspection.
-ProFix surfaces this on permit leaderboards.
+ProFix surfaces Ohio permit data on permit leaderboards.
 Google does not display permit data on Business Profiles.

 When you should use Google Business Profile instead

-• You want to read the largest available pool of reviews.
-Most established Ohio contractors have many more Google reviews than ProFix tracks.
+- You want to read the largest available pool of reviews.
+Most established contractors have many more Google reviews than ProFix tracks.
 Reading recent reviews on Google is a strong first signal.

-• You are checking a non-home-services business.
+- You are checking a non-home-services business.
 Restaurants, salons, auto repair, retail — Google Business Profile is the right tool.
-ProFix only covers Ohio home-services trades.
+ProFix focuses on home-services trades.

 How to verify any contractor (regardless of directory)